Rajat117/aws-guide/Monitoring/EvenBridge/Overview.md

 # Schema Registry
 EventBridge analyze the events in your bus and generate a default schema out of it.
 ## Benefit
-- You application code will know in advsance how to access it.
+- You application code will know in advance how to access it.
 ## Characteristic
 - Can be versioned